-Located in Stowe, Vermont—Scout produces a 3-day event in June of each year to honor the passion, talent and accomplishments of these young storytellers by showcasing their films.
+Scout honors the passion, talent, and accomplishments of these young storytellers by showcasing their films.
 As part of the celebration, Scout organizes a three-day event with an opening reception, an awards ceremony, and a networking brunch.
 Additionally, to further support the attending filmmakers, Scout coordinates a series of educational programs with industry partners that include workshops and talks.

 A 501c3 non-profit organization, the mission of Scout Film Festival is to encourage creative work, connect young filmmakers with their peers, engage youth in taking action and celebrate the open expression of today’s youth through film.

 The Scout Film Festival (Scout) is an annual international event that celebrates emerging filmmakers through short film.

 Every year, over the course of three days, this unique Vermont event celebrates emerging filmmakers worldwide.
 Scout honors the passions, talents and accomplishments of youth by showcasing the efforts made in original filmmaking.
 Scout is an event to enjoy the art of film and storytelling through the lens of our energetic next generation.